-Moving to all online classes during the COVID-19 crisis may seem overwhelming at first, but the entire FSU community is here to support you.
+Moving to remote learning during the COVID-19 crisis may seem overwhelming at first, but the entire FSU community is here to support you.
 At FSU, we've been teaching online and distance learning classes for many years.
 Our seasoned faculty, librarians, technical and instructional support staff, and distance learning experts are committed to helping you succeed online.
 The tools and tips you find here will not only help you stay connected to your instructors, classmates, and friends, they'll help you maximize learning at a distance.

 Make sure you can get around in Canvas: Read Tips for a Better Canvas Experience.